Akwaboah halts honeymoon to perform for Otumfuo, brags about it

 "100 million dollar conversation": Video of Despite and Kwaku Oteng meeting at Otumfuo’s birthday warms hearts

-On Otumfuo's special day, the musician had statesmen like Ghana Investment Promotion Center's boss, Yofi Grant and Ursula Owusu, Minister for Communications, dancing to his tunes while he performed.
+On Otumfuo's special day, the musician had statesmen like Ghana Investment Promotion Centre's boss, Yofi Grant and Ursula Owusu, Minister for Communications, dancing to his tunes while he performed.

 Ahead of the performance, the singer shared a meet-and-greet moment with the noble Kingsong's lyrics.